hds/rfr/docs/src/file-format/chunked.md

 flight recording structure and to avoid placing too many files in a single directory, which is something that some file systems have problems with.

+The key take away is htat we have reserved top level files for flight recording wide information.

+- `meta.rfr` - recording configuration.
+See the [Meta](chunked_meta.md) chapter for details.
+- `callsites.rs` - append only list of callsites.
+See the [Callsites](chunked_callsites.md) chapter
+  for details.

-The key take away is that we have a reserved `meta.rfr` file for flight recording wide configuration declaration.
-Aside from that we have chunk files which are self contained recording files for a short time period, on the order of 1 second.
+The remaining files are each self-contained recording files for a short time period, on the order of 1 second.

 ## Chunk Structure